sawantaditi24/Build_Challenge_Intuit/README.md

 # Intuit Build Challenge

-This repository contains the complete implementation of the Intuit Build Challenge assignments, demonstrating proficiency in concurrent programming, thread synchronization, and software engineering best practices.
+This repository contains the complete implementation of the Intuit Build Challenge assignments using software engineering best practices.

 ## Repository Structure